Booting Caine via PXE by Hans Peter Merkel

 the tools MUST be launched by sudo sh script_name.sh

-You can create Live USB using RUFUS.
+You can create Live USB (NOT PERSISTENT) using RUFUS.

 For installing Caine 6.0 in UEFI mode, you have to make a little partition in Vfat (approx.100Mb) for the mount point /boot/efi, then you can install all the system in the mount point "/".